kpflugshaupt/Docker-Conda/INSTALL.md

     * Run `make build` to build the app
     * If make is not installed on your machine, you can run each command mannualy with copy/paste from the Makefile to your shell.
 EG to build run `docker build -t pittvax/anaconda .`
     * Note that running `build` in any form will overwrite your container.
 Be sure to generate an environment file as described below to rebuild your environment.
-1. Run `make jupyter` to start Jupyter lab.
+1. Run `make jupyter` to re-start Jupyter lab for a new session.
     * This will not overwrite your container.
 1. Open https://localhost:8888 to view Jupyter lab
     * The password is "jupyter" (without the quotes)